dylhigaXR/OldWebsiteFormat/_posts/2022-03-10-Working-with-handtracking.markdown

 The ray casts will be shot out from the back of the hands during this time and if nothing is found then the ball will be destroyed.
 However, if the ray casts do hit the player, the ball will be shot "forward".

-In order to not complicate the travel direction I made it so the fire ball would be facing the player and then would be shot backwards to simulate it being shot forward... oddly enough.
+In order to not complicate the travel direction I made it so the fireball would be facing the player and then would be shot backwards to simulate it being shot forward... oddly enough.

 {% highlight ruby %}
  ballClone.transform.LookAt(new Vector3(head.transform.position.x, ballClone.transform.position.y, head.transform.position.z));